WISDEM/WEIS/weis/visualization/appServer/docs/source/installation.rst

 2. Install WEIS and dependencies

+We created a bash script which installs all of the related libraries with a single command.
+We recommend to download a file first and then run the script.

 .. code-block:: console

-   wget https://gist.githubusercontent.com/mayankchetan/6a29d08700267e260c82ecfe686c712b/raw/aeee4b866903432c4a5a525a4819db15c5a9844d/kestrel_install.sh -O kestrel_install.sh
+   wget https://raw.githubusercontent.com/WISDEM/WEIS/main/share/kestrel_install.sh -O kestrel_install.sh
+   bash kestrel_install.sh -p [conda_env_path] -raft -wisdem
-   bash kestrel_install.sh -p env/weis-viz-demo -raft -wisdem
+   # For example: bash kestrel_install.sh -p env/weis-env -raft -wisdem

-Check the installation of weis, conda virtual environment, openfast, tosco, wisdem, raft (it takes around 20mins).
+The whole installation process might take around 20 mins.
+Please check if the installation of weis, conda virtual environment, openfast, rosco, wisdem and raft are successful.

 3. Generate visualization input yaml file

 .. code-block:: console

+   module load conda
-   conda activate weis-env
+   conda activate env/weis-env
-   (.weis-env) $ cd weis/weis/visualization/appServer/
+   (.weis-env) $ cd weis/weis/visualization/appServer/share/
-   (.weis-env) $ python share/vizFileGen.py --modeling_options [path_to_modeling_options] --analysis_options [path_to_analysis_options] --wt_input [path_to_final_wind_io] --output vizInput.yaml
+   (.weis-env) $ python vizFileGen.py --modeling_options [path_to_modeling_options] --analysis_options [path_to_analysis_options] --wt_input [path_to_final_wind_io] --output vizInput.yaml

 Note that you can use the modeling and analysis options generated within the output folder of the WEIS run.

 4. Run the server

 .. code-block:: console

+   cd ../app
-   (.weis-env) $ python app/mainApp.py --yaml [path_to_viz_input]
+   (.weis-env) $ python mainApp.py --input [path_to_viz_input] --host [host_number] --port [port_number]

-Open a web browser, preferably Safari or Chrome, and go to hosting url (e.g., https://localhost:8050).
+Now, you are able to see the hosting url with defined port number where your app server is running.
+Open a web browser, preferably Safari or Chrome, and enter the hosting url to start.

-..
-1. Make sure conda environment '**weis-env**' is ready.
-We are using the same virtual environment from WEIS, and all of the visualization-related functions are located under **WEIS/weis/visualization/** directory.
-..
-2. For customizing user preferences and saving their local changes, we require input yaml file to run the tool.
-Please refer to 'app/test.yaml' file and follow the same structure.
-[MC - to add code/explanation how to generate requirement.yaml]

-..
-To use Lumache, first install it using pip:

-.. .. code-block:: console

-..    (.venv) $ pip install lumache

-..
-How to Start
-.. ------------

-.. .. code-block:: console

-..    conda activate weis-env                                                   # Activate the new environment
-..    git clone https://github.com/sora-ryu/WEIS-Visualization.git              # Clone the repository
-..    cd app/
-..    python mainApp.py --port [port_number] --host [host_number] --debug [debug_flag] --yaml [input_yaml_file_path]  # Run the App (e.g., python mainApp.py --port 8060 --host 0.0.0.0 --debug False --yaml test.yaml)